 Ages 10–26; S1/S2: $1,680 MEM/$2,100 NON-MEM

 SNAP is for campers who do not require 1:1 support.
-Campers are divided by age group and a combination of on-site camp fun with off-campus field trips.
+Campers are divided by age group and particpiate in a combination of on-site camp fun with off-campus field trips.
 In a safe environment, campers are encouraged to explore new places and enjoy new experiences.
-Additionally, campers will take part in healthy eating workshops as well as exercise classes throughout the session.
+Additionally, campers will take part in healthy eating workshops and activities surrounding independent living skills, healthy eating and food preparation, and other important life skills throughout the session.

 YAAT: YOUNG ADULTS ALL TOGETHER